LEt's talk maximums

 Integrate the marketing-based approach of D10 fundraising legend Stuart Barden....

 In the words of perennial 10K Club member Crystal Ho, it's about telling your story.

 The highest honor The D10 bestows is membership in the 10K Club, which recognizes athletes who raise $10,000+ in a single annual campaign.

 Does $10K seem out of reach?
 It isn't.
 Unlocking your donor network can be daunting at first.
 It takes persistence.
 Guess what?
 It's totally worth it.

 D10 athletes who get over the first few hurdles reap tremendous rewards, not only in terms of their philanthropic impact, but in terms of their career opportunities, their personal relationships and their professional skill sets, as well.

-You'll get the best results by customizing your approach and playing to your own strengths, just as Eric did.
 Whatever your starting point, and however large your network, you can catapult yourself into the 10K Club by sticking to these best practices.

 - ASK.
 ASK and BELIEVE.